 \item {\it{Channel decoder}}: The channel decoder is used to demodulate and decode the received signal and obtain the transmitted semantic features before the original data are recovered.

-\item {\it{Semantic decoder}}: The semantic decoder aims to understand the received semantic features, and infer the semantic information and recover the original data from the semantic level.
+\item {\it{Semantic decoder}}: The semantic decoder aims to understand the received semantic features, infer the semantic information and recover the original data from the semantic level.

-\item {\it{Knowledge base}}: SC is a knowledge based system and the knowledge base (KB) is a universal knowledge model which can help the semantic encoder and decoder to understand and infer the semantic information more effectively. \end{itemize}
+\item {\it{Knowledge base}}: The knowledge base (KB) of SC can be seen as a universal knowledge model which can help the semantic encoder and decoder to understand and infer the semantic information effectively. \end{itemize}

 The above components can be implemented by applying deep neural networks (DNNs) which have superior self-learning and feature extraction capabilities.
-These DNNs can be trained jointly in tandem to maximize expected faithfulness in semantic representation and minimize communications overhead during transmission, and the whole SC system can achieve the global optimality.
+These DNNs can be trained jointly in tandem to maximize expected faithfulness in semantic representation and minimize communications overhead during transmission, and the whole SC system can achieve global optimality.

 Recently, most AI-powered SC system models, including TOSCN \cite{10122232}, DeepSC-ST \cite{10038754}, and DeepJSCC-V \cite{10015684}, centered around designing an efficient communication model.
 These models heavily rely on the encoder and decoder of SC to extract and interpret semantics.
-The primary model architectures that facilitate this process includes encoder-decoder (ED) \cite{luo2022semantic}, information bottleneck (IB) \cite{xie2023robust}, knowledge graph (KG) \cite{li2022cross}, and so on.
+The primary model architectures that facilitate this process include encoder-decoder (ED) \cite{luo2022semantic}, information bottleneck (IB) \cite{xie2023robust}, knowledge graph (KG) \cite{li2022cross}, and so on.
 Although these methods are capable of extracting semantic information from unstructured data sources, they may not fully exploit the potential benefits of utilizing KB in their approach.